aroccon/TCF36/README.md

 Extended version of MHIT36 for turbulent channel flow.
 Finite-difference code based on the fractional step method.
+Solution of Navier-Stokes equations + phase-field method (ACDI).

 Time integration, two options:
-- All the terms explicit using RK3 (working)
+- All the terms explicit using RK3 (for both NS + PFM, working)
-- CN for z-diffusive terms and RK3 for the rest of the terms (to be implemented, only skeleton is present)
+- CN for z-diffusive terms and RK3 for the rest of the terms (to be implemented, only skeleton is present), PFM is explicit.

 If you use this code, please cite the following work: